oronymzy/tips/docs/glossry.md

 : A project that lacks constraints imposed by prior work.
 : The analogy is to that of construction on [greenfield land](https://en.wikipedia.org/wiki/Greenfield_land) where there is no need to work within the constraints of existing buildings or infrastructure.[^greenfieldprojectdef1] [^greenfieldprojectdef-note1]

+**intelligence** {: #intelligencedef }
+: mass noun
+: The ability to perceive or infer [information](https://en.wikipedia.org/wiki/Information), and to retain it as [knowledge](https://en.wikipedia.org/wiki/Knowledge) to be applied towards adaptive behaviors within an environment or context.[^intelligencedef-note1]

 **obsolescence** {: #obsolescencedef }
 : mass noun
 : The state of being which occurs when an object, service, or practice is no longer wanted even though it may still be in good working order.[^obsolescencedef-note1]